meilisearch/specifications/text/0036-exactness-criterion.md

 Exactness Criterion is used within ranking rules to sort results by the similarity of the matched words with the query words.
 Documents that contain exactly the same terms as the ones queried first are placed first.

 > Ranking rules are built-in rules that ensure relevancy in search results.
 Ranking rules are applied in a default order which can be changed in the settings.
-You can add or remove rules and change their order of importance.
+You can add or remove rules and change their order.

 ### II.
 Motivation